 - Here you find the Appearance Panel (see image).

-- Orange Stickman: Reset the Shape to the SL Default Shape (like create new Appearance)
+- Orange Stickman: Reset the Shape to the SL Default Shape (Identical to create new Appearance in SL)

-- White Stickman: Reset the Shape to the SL technical Rest pose (may be useful when you bind to a mesh that used the default SL Skeleton (like workbench or avatar.blend)
+- White Stickman: Reset the Shape to the SL Neutral Shape (SL Restpose) This setting may be useful when you bind to a mesh that used the default SL Skeleton (like workbench or avatar.blend)

 The Shape Presets Selector